tsuru/tsuru/docs/apps/quickstart/python.rst

     For more details, please check the documentation for the service, using service-doc command.

-As you can see from bind output, we use environment variable to connect to the MySQL server.
+As you can see from bind output, we use environment variables to connect to the MySQL server.
 Next step is update ``settings.py`` to use these variables to connect in the database: